 In 2006, Mercy and Caring Children's Homes (MCCH) was registered as a Canadian charity and a ten acre parcel of land was purchased.
 Dorms, classrooms and a kitchen were built and the site was equipped with water, plumbing, septic and electrical systems.
 In late 2007, the children moved into their new home!

 As more and more children completed their primary education at MCCH, the costs of sending them on to secondary school became increasingly difficult.
 In an attempt to keep long term costs down, a high school was built on site in 2013.
 In addition to our own students, students from the community also began attending the high school.
 The fees that those students paid helped to subsidize the cost of running the school.
 In 2017 free secondary education came into effect in Kenya, so our students now attend nearby public schools.

 As of today, MCCH continues to house and care for approximately one hundred children.
-Of these, about half attend local high schools and the others walk up the road to a nearby primary school.
+Of these, about half attend local high schools, those in primary to grade 4 attend Mercy and Caring Academy, and the others walk up the road to a nearby primary school.

 Main Office: 11-2023 Winfield Drive, Abbotsford, British Columbia V3G 1K5, Canada